CF Acquisition Corp. VII Annou - GuruFocus.com

 PR Newswire

-NEW YORK, June 7, 2023 /PRNewswire/ -- CF Acquisition Corp.
-VII (NASDAQ: CFFS) (the "Company") today announced that, to mitigate the current uncertainty surrounding the implementation of the Inflation Reduction Act of 2022, in the event that the extension (the "Extension") of the time period the Company has to complete an initial business combination (the "Business Combination") is implemented, as described in the proxy statement filed by the Company on May 19, 2023 (the "Proxy Statement"), in connection with its special meeting of stockholders to be held on June 14, 2023 (the "Meeting"), CFAC Holdings VII, LLC (the "Sponsor"), the sponsor of the Company, or a designee, will indemnify the Company for any reduction in the amount in the trust account as a result of any excise tax liabilities to the extent of such reduction that would otherwise be paid to any public stockholder exercising its rights with respect to any future redemption opportunities that are provided prior to or in connection with a Business Combination or in respect of a liquidation of the Company.
+Stockholders can continue to vote by internet or by calling the Company's proxy solicitor, Morrow Sodali, LLC ("Morrow Sodali"), at (800) 662-5200 (toll free).
+Votes will be accepted up to and during the postponed meeting.
+If stockholders have any questions or need assistance, please contact Morrow Sodali at (800) 662-5200 (toll free) or by email at [email protected].

+In connection with the postponed Meeting date, the Company has extended the deadline for holders of the Company's Class A common stock issued in the Company's initial public offering to submit their shares for redemption in connection with the Extension to 5:00 p.m.
+Eastern Time on June 14, 2023.
+Stockholders who wish to withdraw their previously submitted redemption request may do so prior to the rescheduled meeting by requesting that the transfer agent return such shares.

-If the Extension is implemented, the Sponsor has agreed to loan to the Company, which will be deposited into the Company's trust account, $0.03 per month for each public share that is not redeemed (the "Monthly Amount") for each calendar month that is needed by the Company to complete the Business Combination until March 20, 2024.
+If the Extension Amendment is approved and implemented, the Sponsor has agreed to loan to the Company, which will be deposited into the Company's trust account, $0.03 per month for each public share that is not redeemed for each calendar month that is needed by the Company to complete a business combination until March 20, 2024.

 About CF Acquisition Corp.
 VII